Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 2: The model

 where $H_m$ is the Hubble parameter in a matter only universe.
-We see that a non-Newtonian MOND-like acceleration arises due to the free fall relation Eq.(\ref{dotr1}).
-We call the sum of the Newtonian and the non-Newtonian gravitational acceleration as the "VMOND" acceleration. \\\\ The gravitational potential (the second term of which we call the VMOND potential) now takes the form
+Here we see that a non-Newtonian MOND-like acceleration arises due to the free fall relation Eq.(\ref{dotr1}).
+We can write the effective gravitational acceleration in Eq.(\ref{nNewton1}) without the cosmological background in the MOND form